AMWA-TV/is-05/docs/Controllers.md

 The Controller MUST be able to perform an immediate activation to disable an active connection via the IS-05 Connection API.

-A Controller tracks the connection status of IS-05 Senders and Receivers.
+A Controller tracks the connection status of IS-05 Senders and Receivers being controlled.
+IS-04 provides the [Version Timestamp](#version-timestamp) to enable this.

 * The Controller MUST identify that a connection to a Receiver has been activated.
 * The Controller MUST be able to identify that an NMOS Sender is connected to that Receiver.